AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/data-landing-zone.md

 ## Overview {#overview}

-[!DNL Data Landing Zone] is an [!DNL Azure Blob] storage interface provisioned by Adobe Experience Platform, granting you access to a secure, cloud-based file storage facility to export files out of Platform.
+[!DNL Data Landing Zone] is a cloud storage interface provisioned by Adobe Experience Platform, granting you access to a secure, cloud-based file storage facility to export files out of Platform.
 You have access to one [!DNL Data Landing Zone] container per sandbox, and the total data volume across all containers is limited to the total data provided with your Platform Products and Services license.
 All customers of Platform and its applications such as [!DNL Customer Journey Analytics], [!DNL Journey Orchestration], [!DNL Intelligent Services], and [!DNL Real-Time Customer Data Platform] are provisioned with one [!DNL Data Landing Zone] container per sandbox.

+Platform enforces a strict seven-day time-to-live (TTL) on all files uploaded to a [!DNL Data Landing Zone] container.
+All files are deleted after seven days.

+The [!DNL Data Landing Zone] destination connector is available to customers using the Azure or Amazon Web Service cloud support.
+The authentication mechanism is different based on the cloud where the destination is provisioned, everything else about the destination and its use cases are the same.

 You can read and write files to your container through [!DNL Azure Storage Explorer] or your command-line interface.

 [!DNL Data Landing Zone] supports SAS-based authentication and its data is protected with standard [!DNL Azure Blob] storage security mechanisms at rest and in transit.
 SAS stands for [shared access signature](https://learn.microsoft.com/en-us/azure/ai-services/translator/document-translation/how-to-guides/create-sas-tokens?tabs=Containers).

 SAS-based authentication allows you to securely access your [!DNL Data Landing Zone] container through a public internet connection.
 There are no network changes required for you to access your [!DNL Data Landing Zone] container, which means you do not need to configure any allow lists or cross-region setups for your network.

-Platform enforces a strict seven-day time-to-live (TTL) on all files uploaded to a [!DNL Data Landing Zone] container.
-All files are deleted after seven days.

 ## Connect to your [!UICONTROL Data Landing Zone] storage through API or UI {#connect-api-or-ui}